 Over the last 20 years, Dr Bataille has also set up many projects at the Twin Research Unit at St Thomas Hospital in London, where she has studied the genetic influence on common skin disorders such as acne, eczema, psoriasis and moles/melanoma in more than 3000 twins.
 She has been trained in many aspects of medical statistics using the Stata and the Mx software.
 Dr Bataille became a Fellow of the Royal College of Physicians in May 2000.

 Dr Bataille has published extensively in many dermatology, genetic and cancer journals over the last 20 years and has presented many abstracts at national and international meetings.
 She regularly writes reviews and book chapters on skin cancer and reviews manuscripts for many dermatology journals.
-She is assistant editor for the Clinical and Experimental Dermatology, European Journal of Cancer, BMJ case reports dermatology and Research Notes for BIOMED Central.
+She also sub-editor for international dermatology and cancer journals and review up to 4 manuscripts a week

 Since 1996 Dr Bataille has acted as a consultant and advisor for pharmaceutical and biotechnology companies.
 Between 2003 and 2013, Dr Bataille was the UK dermatology consultant for L’Oreal Paris.